 Feb.
 5, 2015 By Michael Florio

-“DHS takes safety concerns very seriously,” the agency said, adding that it is “currently reviewing policies with regard to sex offenders in the families with children system.”
+It issued a statement yesterday that read: “DHS takes safety concerns very seriously,” adding that it is “currently reviewing policies with regard to sex offenders in the families with children system.”

-The protest poster calls for “the immediate removal of James Bryant from Westway Motel.”
+The protest demanded “the immediate removal of James Bryant from Westway Motel.”